mascot-vis/mascot-vis.github.io/content/tutorials/encode/index.md

 scene.encode(rect, {field: "Percentage", channel: "width"});
 ```

-Atlas will automatically create a [scale](../../docs/encode/scale/) based on the provided parameters, the [type](../../docs/global/constants/#data-type) and value distribution of the data field, and the [type](../../docs/global/constants/#channel) and current values of the visual channel.
+Mascot will automatically create a [scale](../../docs/encode/scale/) based on the provided parameters, the [type](../../docs/global/constants/#data-type) and value distribution of the data field, and the [type](../../docs/global/constants/#channel) and current values of the visual channel.

 ### Scale Type